 What is Laravel

-Laravel is an MVC framework built for web artisans.
-It provides a scalable structure to write elegant code which can be easily understandable.
-Laravel provides a system where developers do not need to worry about building the product from scratch.
-This is made possible by the pre-built functions and components that reduce development time.
+Laravel is a Model-View-Controller (MVC) framework built for web artisans and provides a scalable structure to write easy-to-understand code.
+It offers a system where developers don’t build a product from scratch, thanks to the pre-built functions and components that reduce development time.

-Laravel provides peace of mind and tons of features that take care of database migrations, permissions, unit tests, and ecommerce modules.
+Moreover, Laravel is free, open-source, and easily accessible for building awesome web apps.
+It also provides peace of mind and features that handle database migrations, permissions, unit tests, and Ecommerce modules.

-Why Laravel is a Good Fit for SaaS
+Why Is Laravel the Right Fit for SaaS?

-Software-as-a-Service (SaaS) applications are multi-user apps that deliver a wide range of features to the users.
-A use case of SaaS products is using existing products to create better applications that leverage the feature set of SaaS products to add value to online businesses.
+Software-as-a-Service (SaaS) applications are multi-user apps that deliver a wide range of features.
+A use case of SaaS products is using existing products to create better applications, leveraging SaaS products’ features to add value to online businesses.

-The framework simplifies the delivery of Laravel SaaS product functionalities such as free trials, full users and deal based offers.
-Additionally, Laravel is ideal for building products that serve thousands of users because of the robustness and extensibility of the Laravel framework.
+Laravel simplifies the delivery of SaaS product functionalities like free trials, full users, and deal-based offers.
+Additionally, Laravel is ideal for building products, serving many users due to its robustness and extensibility.

 Laravel Supports Modular App Structure

-Being an MVC framework, Laravel allows developers to build modules (each with single or multiple features) that can be plugged into the main application.
+Being an MVC framework, Laravel allows developers to build modules (each with single or multiple features) for plugging into the main application.

 Laravel is (very) Customizable